pommedeterresautee/fastrtext/README.md

 * You can call the client from the client using `system("fasttext ...")` ;
 * To get prediction, you will need to write file, make predictions from the command line, then read the results ;
-* fastrtext makes your life easier by making all these operations in memory ;
+* `fastrtext` makes your life easier by making all these operations in memory ;
 * It takes less time, and use less commands ;
 * Easy to install from R directly.

 Why not use [fastTextR](https://github.com/mlampros/fastTextR/) ?

-* fastrtext implements both supervised and unsupervised parts of `fastText` (fastTextR implements only the unsupervised part) ;
+* `fastrtext` implements both supervised and unsupervised parts of `fastText` (`fastTextR` implements only the unsupervised part) ;
-* with fastrtext. predictions can be done in memory (fastTextR requires to write the sentence on hard drive and requires you to read the predictions after) ;
+* with `fastrtext`. predictions can be done in memory (fastTextR requires to write the sentence on hard drive and requires you to read the predictions after) ;
 * fastText original source code embedded in fastTextR is not up to date (miss several new features, bug fixes since January 2017).

 References